 Now, you can say that is a remarkable improvement by outpacing the industry average by just more than 4x, but what does it translate to if you look at it in actual interviews?
 Let’s look at a real life scenario and do the math.

-Let’s assume a company needs to hire 50 engineers per quarter to meet its business objectives, and they enjoy a 90% closing ratio on offers.
-This means they have to make 220 offers to get 200 annual hires.
+Let’s assume a company needs to hire 50 engineers per quarter to meet its business objectives, and they have the same industry averages referenced in the Jobvite study.
+This means they have to make 225 offers to get 200 annual hires.
 Scenario A has them using the standard approach of having recruiters screen candidates only on culture fit and send resumes to managers to decide who enters the hiring process.
-Scenario B has the recruiters using TechScreen to qualify candidates before sending them to the hiring manager, and they saw the same results as the previously referenced client.
+Scenario B has the recruiters using TechScreen to qualify candidates before sending them to the hiring manager, and they saw the same closing ratio results as the previously referenced client.

-The company in Scenario A has to interview 980 more candidates than the company in scenario B. Let’s assume a company can handle 8 on-site interviews a day.
-This means it would take 6 additional months to interview those additional 980 candidates at that prodigious pace.
+The company in Scenario A has to interview 1,003 more candidates annually than the company in Scenario B. Let’s assume a company can handle 8 on-site interviews a day.
+This means it would take just over 6 more months to interview those additional 1,001 candidates at that prodigious pace.
 If this company had the industry average of 52 days to fill a seat, their opportunity cost would be just over $1M per month.

 Clearly, it is critical that a company does an effective job in qualifying technical candidates as early as possible in the process.
 Recruiters may not be engineers, but using TechScreen to help them qualify IT candidates with some level of predictability is the best way to avoid the heavy burden on managers to interview enough candidates to hit their business objectives.